Ali-Hassan-edu/App-development-repo/task_manager/README.md

 ## 📄 License

 ```
-MIT License — feel free to use this project for learning and development.
+MIT License — free to use for learning and development.
 ```

 ---

 <div align="center">

-Made with ❤️ using Flutter & Supabase
+Built with ❤️ using Flutter & Supabase

 ⭐ **Star this repo if you found it helpful!**